 You can view the full load time distribution information for this request by clicking on the blue link highlighted above.
 This will take you to the page performance details of this request in Real User Monitoring, where you can view more information.

-A trace is a profiling trace of a given request.
-This page lists the traces that have been captured, and allows you to drill into them to see a flame chart of where the time went in the request.
+A trace is the profiling performance data for a given request to your software.
+The "Traces" page lists the traces that have been captured, and allows you to drill into them to see a flame chart of where the time went in the request.
 Traces can also be combined with your source control system to show the code inside the methods to assist engineers in identifying why methods may be slow.